wq2012/SpectralCluster/README.md

 **Question:** Why are you performing eigen-decomposition directly on the similarity matrix instead of its Laplacian matrix? ([source](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9053122))

 **Answer:** No, we are not performing eigen-decomposition directly on the similarity matrix.
 In the sequence of refinement operations, the first operation is `CropDiagonal`, which replaces each diagonal element of the similarity matrix by the max non-diagonal value of the row.
-After this operation, the matrix has similar properties to a standard Laplacian matrix.
+After this operation, the matrix has similar properties to a standard Laplacian matrix, and it is also less sensitive (thus more robust) to the Gaussian blur operation than a standard Laplacian matrix.

+In the new version of this library, we support different types of Laplacian matrix now, including:

+* None Laplacian (similarity matrix): W
+* Unnormalized Laplacian: L = D - W
+* Graph cut Laplacian: L' = D^{-1/2} L D^{-1/2}
+* Random walk Laplacian: L' = D^{-1} L

 **Question:** Why don't you just use the standard Laplacian matrix?